 Some jurisdictions impose strict time frames within which the parties must file their notification.
 For instance, Cyprus requires filing within one week of signing of the relevant documents and agreements; Serbia provides for 15 days after signing of the agreement; and Hungary, Ireland and Romania have a 30-calendar-day time limit for filing the notification that commences with entering into the agreement.
-Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, Indonesia, and Serbia).
+Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, Indonesia and Serbia).
 Most jurisdictions also have the ability to impose significant fines for failure to notify or for closing before the end of the waiting period, or both (e.g., Austria, Canada, China, Greece, Portugal, Ukraine and the United States).
 In Macedonia, the failure to file can result in a misdemeanour and a monetary fine of up to 10 per cent of the worldwide turnover.
 In Belgium, the competition authority fined a party for late submission of information.

-The United States and the European Commission both have a long history of focusing on interim conduct of the transaction parties, which is commonly referred to as 'gun-jumping', even fining companies who are found to be in violation.
-For example, the European Commission (EC) imposed the largest gun-jumping fine ever of €124.5 million against Altice.
+The United States and the European Commission (EC) both have a long history of focusing on interim conduct of the transaction parties, which is commonly referred to as 'gun-jumping', even fining companies that are found to be in violation.
+For example, the EC imposed the largest gun-jumping fine ever of €124.5 million against Altice.
 Other jurisdictions have more recently been aggressive.
 Brazil, for instance, issued its first gun-jumping fine in 2014 and recently issued guidelines on gun-jumping violations.
 Since then, Brazil has continued to be very active in investigating and imposing fines for gun-jumping activities.
 In addition, the sharing of competitively sensitive information before approval appears to be considered an element of gun-jumping.
-The Korea Fair Trade Commission (KFTC) has imposed fines on over 50 transactions in the past two years that it deemed were not reported, were reported late, or were properly reported but implemented before the end of the waiting period.
 Also, for the first time, France imposed a fine of €20 million on the notifying party for failure to implement commitments fully within the time frame imposed by the authority.

 In most jurisdictions, a transaction that does not meet the pre-merger notification thresholds is not subject to review or challenge by the competition authority.
-In Canada - like the United States - however, the Canadian Competition Bureau can challenge mergers that were not required to be notified under the pre-merger statute.
-In Korea, Microsoft initially filed a notification with the KFTC, but when it faced difficulties and delays in Korea, the parties restructured the acquisition to render the transaction non-reportable in Korea and consummated the transaction.
+In Canada - like the United States - however, the Competition Bureau can challenge mergers that were not required to be notified under the pre-merger statute, as well as challenge notified transactions within the first year of closing.
+In Korea, Microsoft initially filed a notification with the Korea Fair Trade Commission (KFTC), but when it faced difficulties and delays in Korea, the parties restructured the acquisition to render the transaction non-reportable in Korea and consummated the transaction.
 The KFTC, however, continued its investigation as a post-consummation merger investigation and eventually obtained a consent order.
-In addition, the European Commission has fined companies on the basis that the information provided at the outset was misleading (for instance, the EC fined Facebook €110 million for providing incorrect or misleading information during the Facebook/WhatsApp acquisition).
+In addition, the EC has fined companies on the basis that the information provided at the outset was misleading (for instance, the EC fined Facebook €110 million for providing incorrect or misleading information during the Facebook/WhatsApp acquisition).